justinba1010/USCCodeathon-F19-Upper/hacker_hardening/README.md

 The next $N$ lines are a space-delineated series of numbers.
 The first number in the line, $n$, is the numeric ID of some computer in the network, and the remaining numbers on the line indicate the IDs of the computers to which $n$ has a direct link.

+There are $N$ computers in the network, and each computer has a numeric ID in the range $[0, N)$.
+These are always given in increasing order.

 # Constraints

 $2 \leq T \leq 10$